ewhicher/matter/content/collections/pages/growth-mission.md

     content:
       -
         type: text
-        text: 'We bring experience and capabilities and work in partnership with your teams to create the impact you need to make. '
+        text: 'We bring experience and capabilities and work in partnership with your teams to create the change you need to make. '
 footer_text:
   -
     type: heading